corda/corda-docs-portal/content/en/docs/corda-enterprise/4.4/tools-config-obfuscator.md

 ## Using the command-line tool

 The command-line tool is included as a JAR file, named `corda-tools-config-obfuscator-<version>.jar`.
-This tool takes as input the configuration file that we want to obfuscate, denoted `CONFIG_FILE` in the usage screen.
-The Tool takes the seed and the passphrase as inputs.
+This tool takes as input the configuration file that is to be obfuscated, denoted `CONFIG_FILE` in the usage screen.
+The tool also takes a seed and a passphrase as inputs, and uses them to derive a 256bit AES encryption key.

 {{< warning >}}
 For backwards compatibility reasons, the seed and passphrase have default values and can be omitted.
 However, to gain the benefits of obfuscated configuration files, the seed and passphrase must be set.
 {{< /warning >}}